-It is a sign of Sullivan's admiration for Wright, and a testament to their friendship and working relationship, that the senior architect allowed his draftsman to become involved in the design process at all.
+It is a sign of Sullivan's admiration for Wright and a testament to their friendship and working relationship that the senior architect allowed his draftsman to become involved in the design process at all.
 The exterior of Charnley House is a virtually unadorned brick and limestone facade that commands its corner location.
 The dramatic interior of the house is dominated by an atrium that soars from the first floor hall to a skylight two floors above.
 The house is symmetrical in plan, with one room located on either side of the central atrium on each floor.
-The ornament found throughout the interior and exterior of the building is evidence of both Sullivan's love of sinuous plant forms intertwined with underlying geometric forms, and Wright's variations of these themes.
+The ornament found throughout the interior and exterior of the building reflects both Sullivan's love of sinuous plant forms intertwined with underlying geometric forms and Wright's variations of these themes.

-The Architects Louis Henry Sullivan (1856–1924)
+ARCHITECTS Louis Henry Sullivan (1856–1924)

-Adler withdrew from the partnership in 1895 and both he and Sullivan continued to practice independently.
-Among Sullivan's most renowned projects from this later period are the Schlesinger and Mayer Store (now Carson, Pirie, Scott & Co., 1898–1899 and 1902-1903) in Chicago, the Bayard-Condict Building (1897) in New York, and the facade of the Gage Building (1898–1899) also in Chicago.
-After 1900, Sullivan's work consisted mainly of exquisitely designed banks, stores and churches located in small towns throughout the Midwest.
-Sullivan's proteges, including George Grant Elmslie and Frank Lloyd Wright, most directly carried on his functional theories and his philosophy of architectural ornament in their Prairie School designs.
+Sullivan is well known for his belief that a building's function should be clearly expressed in its form and structure.
+Discontented with designing in the historical styles taught at the École des Beaux-Arts, Sullivan set out to create an architectural vocabulary that would reflect contemporary American culture.
+Adler withdrew from the partnership in 1895 and, like Sullivan, continued to practice independently.
+Among Sullivan's most renowned projects from this later period are the Schlesinger and Mayer Store (now Carson, Pirie, Scott & Co., 1898–1899 and 1902-1903) in Chicago, the Bayard-Condict Building (1897) in New York, and the facade of the Gage Building (1898–1899) in Chicago.
+After 1900, Sullivan's work consisted mainly of exquisitely designed banks, stores, and churches located in small towns throughout the Midwest.
+Sullivan's protégés, most notably George Grant Elmslie and Frank Lloyd Wright, carried on his functional theories and philosophy of architectural ornament in their Prairie School designs.

 Frank Lloyd Wright (1867–1959)

-Over the next few years, Wright became their principle draftsman and, in that capacity, indirectly had a hand in the design of projects including the James Charnley House (1891–1892).
-Although Wright was fired from the firm in 1893 for taking independent commissions, the six years he spent in the Adler and Sullivan office were the most influential years of his training.
-Sullivan's philosophy that the form of a building should derive from the use of the space was to become incorporated into Wright's own work.
-Also like Sullivan, Wright had a reverence for nature which he expressed in his preference for organic architecture whose materials and shapes could be adapted to specific sites and uses.
+Over the next few years, Wright became the principal draftsman at Adler & Sullivan and indirectly had a hand in the design of projects including the James Charnley House (1891–1892).
+Although Wright was fired from the firm in 1893 for taking independent commissions, the six years he spent in the Adler & Sullivan office were the most influential years of his training.
+Sullivan's philosophy that the form of a building should derive from the function of its space would be incorporated into Wright's own work.
+Also like Sullivan, Wright had a reverence for nature expressed in his preference for organic architecture the materials and shapes of which could be adapted to specific sites and uses.
 Wright's independent career, which lasted from 1893 until his death in 1959, is one of the longest and most distinguished of any architect in America.

-The Charnley-Persky House is located at 1365 N. Astor Street in the Gold Coast neighborhood of Chicago, within the Astor Street Historic District.
+The Charnley-Persky House is located at 1365 North Astor Street in the Gold Coast neighborhood of Chicago, within the Astor Street Historic District.
 The neighborhood developed in the late 1880s, largely through the efforts of Potter Palmer, who built an imposing "castle" on Lake Shore Drive, designed by Cobb & Frost.
-He purchased large tracts of land in the area and built dozens of houses which were then sold to Chicago's wealthy class.
+He purchased large tracts of land in the area and built dozens of houses which were sold to Chicago's wealthy class.
 The neighborhood has retained its stature as Chicago's premier neighborhood to the present day.